angel-moreno1/multiply-console-app/README.md

 # Multiply Console App

-this aplication allows you to generate files with the multiplication table given
+this aplication allows you to generate  multiplication table files by the base and number given

 ------------

-#usage
+## usage

 ```bash
 npm install